exkizo/Libft/README.md

-# Libft42stuff
+# Libft

-This is my repository for the first 42 project as a student (Libft).
+This is my first project as a 42 student.

-The goal is to creat a C library to help me in future projects.
+The goal is to creat a C library that will help me in future projects.